cloudsolver/aws-soa/atoms/CDK.md

-Cloud Development Kit is an open-source software development framework to define cloud infrastructure in code and provision it through AWS [[Cloud Formation]].
+Cloud Development Kit is an open-source software development framework to define cloud infrastructure in code and provision it through AWS [[CloudFormation]].

 #Q What are Constructs?